 An easy song for quick success

-I don't spend a lot of time on little pieces like this, but they are fun and quick for students who can read them at once and thereby gauge how much progress they have made since they started, and they are also useful for very young pianists who are still challenged by the location of B and Middle C.
+I don't spend a lot of time on little pieces like this, but they are fun and quick for students who can read them at once and thereby gauge how much progress they have made since they started, and they are also useful for very young pianists who are still challenged by the location of B and Middle C. For the very young beginner, Fuzzy Wuzzy can be a good next step after Snakes, Snakes Go for a Walk, and Sharks.

 Do you have a funny story about this music, or does it remind you of something you'd like to share with other readers?
 Do you have a question?
 We'd love to hear it!